zenodraft/zenodraft/README.dev.md

 ### Using CommonJS `require`

-Make a file e.g. `index.js` with the following contents:
+In a new directory, make a file e.g. `index.js` with the following contents:

 ```javascript
 // file: index.js